josesousaribeiro/XAI-Benchmark/Openml/dataset_properties_selection.md

 ## Description of dataset properties by cluster

-We inspected the graphs below and found 4 properties that best defined each cluster analyzed in an exclusive or even partially exclusive way.
-Below is a list justifying the reason for choosing or not each property, based on the plots in Figure 1.
+Seeking a better understanding of how the 15 properties characterize each of the clusters.
+15 graphs were created, which allow a clear understanding of how value ranges of different properties are presented in each of the clusters in quantitative terms, Figure 1.

 ![alt text](https://github.com/josesousaribeiro/XAI-Benchmark/blob/main/Openml/full_properties_by_cluster_in_frame.png)
 **Figure 1 - Frame with all properties plots.**